P4-LRU/P4-LRU/testbed/README.md

 #config parameters should change with your environment
 port-add -/- 40G NONE
 port-enb -/-
+#for LRUIndex and LRUMon, they use two pipes, so you need to set loopback port for them
+port-loopback ?/- mac-near
 ```

 ​	you can use a new shell to run the bfrt setting script(the parameters in the script should change with your environment):